govindarajug/todo-govinda/README.md

 ### Delete
 * Delete a todo item.
+* Delete a todo list.

+### Edit
+* Edit a todo item.
-* Delete a todo list
+* Edit a todo list title.

+### Search

+* Search by title - search all todo lists by their title
+* Search by task - search todo tasks across all lists
+* Search by completion - search for all todo tasks that are marked as being done.